Executive Editorial

 It has been a busy time for our CUP U13-U19 Gold and Black teams!

-• The full pathway also travelled together for the first time as one larger group to Sockers FC in October.
-Our 5 Gold HG teams travelled on 2 buses and stayed together in the same hotel, paired up as roommates in most situations.
-A taste of Academy life!
+• This has been a season of firsts, as the Gold - Homegrown program, also travelled together as one larger group on an overnight trip to Chicago to play versus Sockers FC in October.
+This "Team Travel" initiative is something we want to explore further to enhance the developmental experience of our players in our club.
 Thank you to all the parent chaperones who supported our club staff and coaches on this trip!
-A video link will be included at the end of the newsletter.
+A video link will be included at the end of the newsletter if you want to learn more.

-CUP GIRLS GA AND ASPIRE EVENTS
+CUP GIRLS NATIONAL EVENTS

 At